Skip to main content

 A CCN authorizes and requires utilities to provide continuous and adequate service to every customer who requests service in a certificated area.
 View the Rules and Guidance document for detailed information, forms and FAQs.

-Establishing a New Water or Sewer Utility
+Establishing a New Water or Sewer Retail Public Utility

 Water and Sewer Submetering or Allocation